 Adventure at Your Own Pace on the Beartooth Highway

-The Absaroka-Beartooth Wilderness does allow camping if you have the right permit.
+The Absaroka-Beartooth Wilderness does allow camping in specific areas.
 You can also choose how you want to camp; cabins, campgrounds, RVs.
-Camping options include designated campgrounds with picnic areas, or you can have a more primitive experience and camp outside of these designated areas.
+Camping options include designated campgrounds with picnic areas, or you can have a more primitive experience and camp outside of these designated areas in dispersed areas.

-Depending on which area you would like to camp, there is most likely a developed campsite nearby.
-Look into which campsites you might be interested at camping at and see what they each have to offer.
+Depending on which area you would like to camp in, there is most likely a developed campsite nearby, if that’s your preference.
+If we are traveling in our RV, then we usually enjoy a more developed campground.
+Here is a link to a list of developed campgrounds in the Absaroka-Beartooth Wilderness area.
+Look into which campsites you might be interested at camping at and see what they have to offer.
 Each campground has their own fees, rules and amenities.
 Some do not take pre-booked reservations so it’s best to snag your spot early in the morning!

 At over 300 ft. deep and more than 2 miles long, Mystic Lake is the deepest and largest lake in the Beartooth Mountains and it is also a popular spot for rainbow trout fishing.
 Some good fishing spots are by the small, tiny islands located a few feet away from the shore and also at the inlet of the lake.

 After your done fishing you can sit back, relax and enjoy the beautiful view of the Tempest, Mystic, and Granite Peak mountains.
-You can also camp in this area so if you’re keen to waking up early enough you can sit out by the lake and watch the sun rise.
+You can also camp in this area so if you’re keen to waking up early enough you can sit out by the lake and watch the sunrise.
+There are also some fantastic hiking trails around Mystic Lake that are quite enjoyable and very scenic!

 East Rosebud Trail